 Doctors know that people with BRAF positive bowel cancer don't respond as well to treatment.
 Researchers have been looking at different ways of treating this type of bowel cancer.

-Your doctor might describe your test results as:
+Dependent on which test your doctor arranges they might describe your test results as:

 - microsatellite stable (MSS) – this means they didn’t see any instability

-- microsatellite instability low (MSI low) – this means they saw a low level of instability
+- microsatellite low (MSI low) – this means they saw a low level of instability

 - microsatellite instability high (MSI high) – this means they saw a high level of instability